greenboxal/doggohub/doc/workflow/gitlab_flow.md

 ![Vim screen showing the rebase view](rebase.png)

 With git you can use an interactive rebase (`rebase -i`) to squash multiple commits into one and reorder them.
-In GitLab EE and .com you can also [rebase before merge](http://docs.gitlab.com/ee/workflow/rebase_before_merge.html) from the web interface.
+In DoggoHub EE and .com you can also [rebase before merge](http://docs.doggohub.com/ee/workflow/rebase_before_merge.html) from the web interface.
 This functionality is useful if you made a couple of commits for small changes during development and want to replace them with a single commit or if you want to make the order more logical.
 However you should never rebase commits you have pushed to a remote server.
 Somebody can have referred to the commits or cherry-picked them.